Dragory/modmailbot-community-resources/Oracle Guide.md

 ![image](https://user-images.githubusercontent.com/49169805/87231360-7dc4d980-c3ae-11ea-86c4-8a59e6199bb0.png)
 4)	Open the config.ini file and edit it to your liking.
 You’ll need the bot token from the developer portal as well as a `mainServerId` and an `inboxServerId`.
 For information on what can go in the config file, check [the official documentation.](https://github.com/Dragory/modmailbot/blob/master/docs/configuration.md)
 ![image](https://user-images.githubusercontent.com/49169805/87231371-9a611180-c3ae-11ea-8a1b-b560e9a4f08a.png)
 5)	Save the config file.
 6)	Make sure you know where you’ve kept this folder, you will need it later on.

+## Step three: Oracle Cloud, nodeJS & PM2
+This is where we'll be hosting the bot.
+1) Navigate to https://oracle.com/cloud/free and click 'Start for free'